 We next prepare more complex states with better overlap.
 We use a single configuration state function (a linear combination of Slater determinants that is an eigenfunction of total spin~\cite{helgaker2014molecular}).
 The weights improve but still show exponential decay to small values.

-These results indicate that the magnitude of the ansatz overlap can become a relevant concern even in systems of modest size when using ansatz state preparation.
+These results indicate that the magnitude of the ansatz overlap can become a relevant concern even in systems of modest size when using ansatz state preparation, thus we should consider improved state preparation.
+Assuming the ground-state is of approximately product form, we can obtain some rough insight into improved global ansatz state preparation (e.g. for 8 metal clusters) from the behaviour of improving the state locally (i.e. for the 2 metal clusters); we require $\poly(1/I)$ cost for the [2Fe-2S] fragment ($I$ is the infidelity $1-S^2$) for efficient global state preparation.
+In SI S2.1 we show that this cost is indeed $\poly(1/I)$, but also that the energy error is $\poly(I)$.
+Thus under these assumptions, improving the local overlap sufficiently also implies efficient classical solution for the global energy.
 For any finite system, it may be possible to engineer a practical quantum advantage for some target precision from a sufficiently good ansatz overlap and a favourable ratio of classical and quantum costs.
-For example, the systematic convergence of the variational energy of matrix product states with increasing bond dimension in the Fe-S clusters suggests that they may be good candidates here.
-However, the rapid decay of weights of the standard classical heuristics illustrates the challenge of establishing EQA.
-In particular, the problem of finding a classical heuristic that efficiently yields $1/\poly(L)$ overlap but which cannot efficiently reach the target precision remains.
+But the problem of finding a classical heuristic that efficiently yields $1/\poly(L)$ overlap but which cannot also efficiently reach the target precision remains.